pinemosquito/XGBoost/README.md

 ```

 ### Compile for multi-threading
-By default, Mac will use cc and cc++ compilers which do not support open mp option used for XGBoost multi-threading.
+By default, Mac OS use cc/cc++ compilers, which do not support open MP option as required by XGBoost multi-threading.
 We need to specify how to compile

 Change directory to XGBoost
 ```